petermgrund/HUN/_about/parties/A Nation to Preserve.md

 layout: page
 title: A Nation to Preserve
 category: "Political parties"
-hv: Thjodbevara
+hv: Piuanadi nunaadin
+color: party-pi
-abbreviation: TB
+abbreviation: PI
-permalink: /about/party/tb
+permalink: /about/party/pi
 ---
-**A Nation to Preserve** (Thjodbevara) is a Teknoveid political party in Hverland.
+**A Nation to Preserve** (Piuanadi nunaadin) is a Teknoveid political party in Hverland.

 ### History